psychemedia/sin-eater-resources/resources/NQFLS_notes_and_queries_folklore_society.md

 Next to the gathering together the relics of our own folk-lore, and eventually the analogous folk lore of other countries, the printing and circulation of the more important items will be the chief object of the society.

-There would, on the one hand, be great economy in confining this to the publication of an annua! volume.
+There would, on the one hand, be great economy in confining this to the publication of an annual volume.

 On the other, though there are obvious objections besides that of increased expense, there would probably be some compensating advantages by smaller and more frequent issues, something like the *Zeitschrift für deutsche Mythologieund Sittenkunde*, of which the first volume appeared in 1853, and the second in 1855, under the editorship of Dr. J. W. Wolf; the third in the same year ; and the fourth, and I believe last, in 1859, edited by Dr. W. Mannhardt.
 They are now before me, and are perfect treasure-houses of folk-lore.